zach010/PrimeOptimus/README.md

 as a helper, but it slows things down quite a bit with large numbers.
 This program works better on a linux system because it opens and closes processes rapidly for each iteration.
 Windows has trouble with this.
 I have thought of a rewrite specially for windows using class object processes that I can keep open and just pickle, but I can't figure out how to efficiently stop a set of processes from continuing resource calculation without terminating them and having to reopen them.
+There must be a way to interrupt a process with new input values without the need to close and reopen it.

 This is an output from the MersennePrime.py finder:
 ```